-The cost of obtaining a passport and visa is not covered by the Boren Scholarship.
-The cost of vaccinations, expenses for dependents, and personal travel expenses are also not covered by the Scholarship.
+The cost of obtaining a passport and visa is not covered by the Boren Scholarships.
+The cost of vaccinations, expenses for dependents, and personal travel expenses are also not covered by the Scholarships.

 All amounts should be given in U.S. dollars.